 Jury questions posed during Bill Cosby’s sex assault trial

-What the jury asked to be reread or explained:
+Here’s what they asked to be reread or explained:

 The full context of the portion of Cosby’s decade-old testimony in which he said he told Constand the pills he gave her, before their 2004 sexual encounter, were “friends.”